What is a Full-Spectrum Doula?

 Is a Doula like a Midwife?

 No, a doula is not "like a midwife".
 A doula does not, and is not qualified to, perform any medical procedures including, cervical checks, blood pressure checks, fetal heart rate monitoring, delivering/catching the baby, etc. A doula is not, and does not, replace a medical care provider such as a midwife or an obstetrician.
 Having a doula should be in addition to your medical care team.
-A doula’s role is to hold space for the birthing person, offer natural pain management, emotional guidance, and help facilitate communication throughout the birth team.
+A doula’s role is to hold space for the birthing person, offer natural pain management and emotional guidance, and help facilitate communication throughout the birth team.

 Will a Doula replace my Birth Partner?